EliotParkRL/AuctionFlipper/README.md

 3. a) Take an item
    b) Parse the enchants, rarity, stars, gems etc.
    c) Find auction ID and store it
-5. Find price of the selected item
+4. Find price of the selected item
-6. Compare the prices (threshold)
+5. Compare the prices (threshold)
-7. Return auction ID
+6. Return auction ID
-8. Type command in chat with a forge mod
+7. Type command in chat with a forge mod
-9. Sell maybe?
+8. Sell maybe?

+Blacklisted Items list:
+- Skins
+- Dyes
+- Farming tools (Hoes, Dicers, Choppers)
+- Obscure items (minion skins, potion brews, seasonal cosmetics) ^ Can avoid this by requiring a minimum number of sales per day or checking the avg price of previous sales